AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-34189-visual-merchandiser-runs-long-mysql-queries.md

  **Compatible with Adobe Commerce versions:** Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.4-2.4.2

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+ >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 Website runs large MySQL queries on the Production server.

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. To access the Visual Merchandiser go to the *Admin* sidebar, click **Catalog** > **Categories**.
 1. Load the **Categories** page in the Admin panel (the initial root category load) and observe the queries that it executes.

-<u>Expected result</u>:
+<ins>Expected result</ins>:

 The Admin **Categories** page should load without generating slow queries.

-<u>Actual result</u>:
+<ins>Actual result</ins>:

 This depends on your PHP configuration.
-The most common example of this error is that the **Categories** page does not open and an error *Error 503 first byte timeout* displays.
+The most common example of this error is that the **Categories** page does not open and an error *Error 503 first byte timeout* displays.<br>
 Alternately when Adobe Commerce loads the Visual Merchandiser, it executes a slow MySQL query.
-This query includes many product IDs inserted in to `ORDER BY FIELD`(`e`.`entity_id`, ...)
+This query includes many product IDs inserted in to `ORDER BY FIELD(`e`.`entity_id`, ...)`

 in `app/code/Magento/VisualMerchandiser/Model/Category/Products.php:: applyPositions`